ptmotorsport/PTPD-DEV1/README.md

 ## PT Motorsport - Power Distribution - Development Board

-Thank you for your interested in another PT Motorsport Open Source Project!
+Thank you for your interest in another PT Motorsport Open Source Project!
 We're so glad you're here and looking forward to seeing what you can produce!
 Make sure you tag us @ptmotorsportau to show off your creations!

 This project is code to support the PTPD-DEV1 Development board operating in conjuction with an Arduino UNO R4 Minima